This is some of the best chicken I've ever eaten - grilled, roasted, baked, whatever. Juicy, spicy, tender, lipsmackin' good.

 - Thinly sliced radishes

-3a no grill If you aren't in a grilling mood, you can bake the chicken pieces in the oven.
+If you aren't in a grilling mood, you can roast the chicken pieces in the oven.
 Preheat the oven to 350°F. Place the chicken pieces in a roasting pan, skin-side up.
 Cook for about 45-50 minutes, until breasts have an internal temperature of 165°F and thighs 175°F.

 Serve garnished with sliced avocado, sliced lettuce or cabbage dressed with a little vinegar and oil, sliced radishes and cilantro.